SYMM-IO/protocol-core/README.md

     + [Liquidate Party B](#liquidate-party-b)

 # Introduction
-This document details a sophisticated trading platform designed for future trading on cryptocurrency tokens.
-This platform establishes an interactive contract between two parties: Party A and Party B. Party A initiates the interaction by requesting a quote.
+This document details a intent-based permissionless derivatives trading architecture.
+At its core its a communication protocol, that defines how Quotes or Intents should be created, requested, structured and accepted.
+This platform establishes an interactive contract between two parties: Party A and Party B. Party A initiates the interaction by sending an intent.
 This request is tailored with specific parameters such as whether the position is short or long, the intended amount, the leverage, and the price.
 Party B, in response, evaluates the request based on its own trading conditions, subsequently choosing to either accept or ignore it.
 This contract is the infrastructure for them.

+This contract focuses on the sending, receiving, locking and accepting of quotes, as well as the management of the provided collateral by both parties, additionally it also regulates how 3rd Party Liquidators can use Oracles, to flag Parties as liquidatable in case they fail to provide sufficient capital, post trade-execution.

+The contract does not provide a matching engine, matching of PartyA and PartyBs can be done via decentralized frontends or decentralized driver architecture, as external services, matching can easily be facilitated by providing an array of whitelisted PartyBs in the quote.

 # Setup Instructions
 To setup the testing envoirment
 * Copy the `.env.example` file, name it `.env`, and then provide the required variables in that .env file.